BestModules-Libraries/BM62S2301-1/README.md

 Please review the LICENSE.md file for license information.

-If you have any questions or concerns on licensing, please contact technical support on our BESTMODULES Email:service@bestmodulescorp.com
+If you have any questions or concerns on licensing, please contact technical support on our BEST MODULES CORP.
+Email:service@bestmodulescorp.com

 Distributed as-is; no warranty is given.

-BESTMODULES
+BEST MODULES CORP.